 5.4.2 Actual parameters

 Values, templates, timers and/or ports can be passed into parameterized TTCN-3 objects as actual parameters.
-Actual parameters can be provided both as a list in the same order as the formal parameters as well as in an assignment notation explicitly using the associated formal parameter names.
+Actual parameters can be provided both as a list in the same order as the formal parameters as well as in an assignment notation explicitly using the associated formal parameter names or in a mixed notation where the first parameters are given in list notation and additional parameters in assignment notation.

 Syntactical Structure